Online World Modeling Enables Real-World Inverse Reinforcement Learning from Observation: Additional Discussion

 We conduct an additional transfer experiment where only the encoder and dynamics models are transferred to validate the transferability of the latent representation.
 Specifically, the weights of only $\enc$ and $\dyn$ are initialized using the pre-trained weights.
-The remaining components (reward $\rew$, value $\val$, policy $\pol$) are initialized randomly (trained from scratch).
-The results of this experiment can be found in \Cref{fig:dyn-transfer}.
-Results of \name indicate that dynamics-only transfer capabilities remain about the same as full transfer.
+The remaining components (reward $\rew$, value $\val$, policy $\pol$) are randomly initialized (trained from scratch).
+The results of this experiment can be found in \Cref{fig:transfer-results}.
+The results of \name indicate that the dynamics-only transfer capabilities remain about the same as the full transfer.

 \name deserves more attention to its transfer capabilities than can be provided in just this work's evaluations.
-However, by taking significant steps towards real-world transferrable IRLfO, we believe this work forms a strong foundation for further, more complex, experiments.
+However, by taking significant steps towards real-world transferable IRLfO, we believe that this work forms a strong foundation for further, more complex, experiments.

-\textbf{Areas of Improvement.}
+\subsection{Areas of Improvement}

+The visual manipulation experiments chosen in this work reflect a decision to trade off experiment complexity for statistical significance given the sparse adjacent work.
+As MPAIL2 is designed for future scalability, we expect that the method will continue to scale to more complex tasks, though they are not evaluated in this work.
+This is supported by MPAIL2's transfer learning capability, modularity for pre-training, IRL's scalability~\cite{barnes_massively_2023, zakka_xirl_2022}, and off-policy design~\cite{hansen_td-mpc2_2023}.

+\mypara{Stabilization methods.} The adversarial manner in which the reward is trained can present as learning instability or inconsistency.
+In applications, it may be challenging or impossible to depend upon laboratory-setting metrics like reward or success rate which make early-stopping and deployment possible.
+The ability to continually train and improve monotonically with experience is necessary for real-world performance.

+\mypara{Uncertainty, exploration, and safety.} World models, as used in \name, help compartmentalize sources of uncertainty.
+In the case of \name, the encoder, dynamics, value, reward, policy, and planner are each responsible for different aspects of reasoning and acting.
+In this framework, it is more straightforward to rationalize what a learner might improve when the task is not the only objective.

+\textbf{Action and reward assumptions.} While this work investigates more restrictive settings without access to demonstration action or hand-designed rewards, \name can be extended to leverage additional prior knowledge as in~\cite{peng_amp_2021} or in~\cite{ball_efficient_2023}.

-High variability in first-success times in both simulation and real-world experiments indicate that supervision of the latent space deserves further attention.
+High variability in first-success times in both simulation and real-world experiments indicates that supervision of the latent space deserves further attention.
 Pre-trained visual encoders, initialization methods, or auxiliary losses may help in reducing variability.

 Planning visualizations during development (as in~\Cref{fig:small-vis}) provide insight into reasons for performance decreases or failures when they occur.
 As we have only visualized Sim: Block Push (state), the following conclusions may not be generally applicable.
 Nevertheless, these visualizations indicate that failures of \name are often caused by collapsed plans at the beginning of the episode.
 Rarely does \name fail while in the middle of the task.
 Rather, when they occur, failures often find the agent moving cyclically or back-and-forth.